matthewb531/playwright-lab/README.md

 8. **Design my automation script for personalised messages**.
 Including: Define the recipient data format in a JSON file; Write a Playwright script to iterate over recipients and perform the sending flow; Use resilient selectors and robust error handling; Keep sensitive data files out of version control via `.gitignore`.

 9. **Enhance the automation script**.
-Including: TODO: Add functionality to attach an image along with each message; Create a message template that uses JavaScript string interpolation to insert recipient-specific data such as name, TODO: a random salutation chosen from a predefined list, and a sign-off; Ensure each message is unique for better engagement.
+Including: Add functionality to attach an image along with each message; Create a message template that uses JavaScript string interpolation to insert recipient-specific data such as name, a random salutation chosen from a predefined list, and a sign-off; Ensure each message is unique for better engagement.

 10. **Implement logging and reporting**.
 Including: Log the success or failure of each send attempt to a file for later review and troubleshooting; Exclude logs from version control via `.gitignore`.